██╗███╗ ███╗███╗ ███╗ ██████╗ ██████╗ ████████╗███████╗██████╗ ███╗ ███╗

 Frequently asked questions

-Your terminals keep working (that's free forever).
-AI memory data stays on your machine — you just lose access to the MCP tools.
-Re-subscribe anytime to get them back.
+Your persistent terminals keep working — that's free forever.
+Your memory data stays on your machine.
+You just lose access to the AI memory tools.
+Re-subscribe anytime and everything is right where you left it.